EOSIO/eos/README.md

 ./eosc push message currency transfer '{"from":"currency","to":"inita","amount":50}' --scope currency,inita --permission currency@active
 ```

-Below is a generalization that shows the `currency` account is only referenced once, to specify which contact to deliver the `transfer` message to.
+Below is a generalization that shows the `currency` account is only referenced once, to specify which contract to deliver the `transfer` message to.

 ```bash
 ./eosc push message currency transfer '{"from":"${usera}","to":"${userb}","amount":50}' --scope ${usera},${userb} --permission ${usera}@active